 1. Oh Mr. Darcy!
 How I love thee!

-2. I think it'd be rather interesting to live in The Outlander for one day.
+The Outlander for one day.
 Not sure if I'd survive, though.

 3. I'd love to have Colin from Breaking the Rules along with his son, Jason.
 We'd chat over coffee about our current "Bucket List" items and ways to reach our goals.